 Upon receipt of space request, the Real Estate Section shall conduct a visual survey and consult the Available Space Database maintained by the Section for properties available for Lease.
-The Section may choose to advertise the space through the local newspaper or ABA website (www.aba.arkansas.gov) or both.
+The Section may choose to advertise the space through the local newspaper and/or or ABA website page (www.aba.arkansas.gov) or both.